Social and emotional wellbeing self-help app designed for First Nations Peoples making an impact

 Through this three-year partnership with Black Dog Institute since late 2018, and the ongoing delivery of the app, we hope to help address the gaps in mental health support experienced by Aboriginal and Torres Strait Islander youth and prevent chronic health issues from occurring later in life.

-iBobbly is available to be downloaded free on the Apple App Store or Google Play Store.
-To find out more, visit Black Dog Institutes website.
+iBobbly is available to be downloaded free on the Apple App Store, opens in a new tab or Google Play Store, opens in a new tab.
+To find out more, visit Black Dog Institutes website, opens in a new tab.

 *Number of survey respondents = 35